MidnightProtocol/DCM-Scripting/README.md

 For a visual walkthrough of these steps, watch our [YouTube Tutorial](https://www.youtube.com/watch?v=6l9bt5KYEhw).

 ### Testing with Multiple Players
 Sometimes a mode can be tested alone, but often it’s impractical or impossible to thoroughly test a mode with only one player.
-The test mode described in {here, link} can also be used to allow friends to join your local mode while you are developing and debugging it.
+The test mode described in (<sub>`[COMING SOON]`</sub>) can also be used to allow friends to join your local mode while you are developing and debugging it.
 It does require some additional one-time network setup.

 #### One-Time Setup